Filing a claim

 Note:

-- One of the biggest mistakes applicants make is filing for the wrong claim.
+- One of the biggest mistakes people make is applying for the wrong claim.
 Please make sure you answer the question, “The victim ___________ as a result of the crime” correctly.

 - Once you select an answer for the above question, the claim type will appear on top of each of the pages.
 Depending on what claim you are applying for, you will have access to different pages.